singh-man/books/crackingTheCoding/17_hard.md

 To optimize this, we should think about how we can tackle all the elements in T at once, or somehow re-use work.

-One way is to create a trie-like data structure using each suffix in the bigger string.For the string bibs, the suffix list would be: bibs, ibs, bs, s.
+One way is to create a trie-like data structure using each suffix in the bigger string.
+For the string bibs, the suffix list would be: bibs, ibs, bs, s.

 The tree for this is below.